IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_validation.rst

 Parameters
 ----------

+  x_auth_refresh_token (True, str, None)
+    (Required for new resource) Authentication token used to submit validation job.

+  override_values (False, dict, None)
+    Override values during validation.

+  environment_variables (False, list, None)
+    Environment variables to include in the schematics workspace.

+  version_locator (True, str, None)
+    (Required for new resource) Version locator - the version that will be validated.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  schematics (False, list, None)
-    Other values to pass to the schematics workspace.

   revalidate_if_validated (False, bool, None)